Proprioception: Mathematical models

 Proprioceptors transfer the mechanical state of the body into patterns of neural activity.
 This transfer can be modeled mathematically, for example to better understand the internal workings of a proprioceptor or to provide more realistic feedback in neuromechanical simulations.

 Various proprioceptor models of complexity have been developed.
 They range from simple phenomenological models to complex structural models, in which the mathematical elements correspond to anatomical features of the proprioceptor.
 The focus has been on muscle spindles, but Golgi tendon organs and insects' hair plates have been modeled too.

 Muscle spindles

 Poppele and Bowman used linear system theory to model mammalian muscle spindles Ia and II afferents.
-They obtained a set of de-afferented muscle spindles, measured their response to a series of sinusoidal and step function stretches, and fit a transfer function to the spike rate.
+They recorded from a set of muscle spindles devoid of fusimotor action, measured their response to a series of sinusoidal and step function stretches, and fit a transfer function to the spike rate.
 They found that the following Laplace transfer function describes the firing rate responses of the primary sensory fibers for a change in length: